|Place||Europe: France, Picardie, Somme, Chipilly|

-Norman then applied for a commission in the AIF and was gazetted as second lieutenant on 7 May and was posted to 5 Infantry Brigade Headquarters.
+Norman then applied for a commission in the AIF and was gazetted as second lieutenant on 7 May and posted to 5 Infantry Brigade Headquarters.
 He embarked from Sydney on 12 May bound for Egypt.
-He was promoted to Captain on 1 June.
+He was promoted to captain on 1 June.

-He accompanied 5 Infantry Brigade to Gallipoli, landing on 16 August.
-He served on 5 Brigade s staff until 11 December, when he transferred to 6 Infantry Brigade Headquarters as a staff captain.
+He accompanied the 5th Infantry Brigade to Gallipoli, landing on 16 August.
+He served on 5 Brigade’s staff until 11 December, when he transferred to 6 Infantry Brigade Headquarters as a staff captain.
 He was recommended for a Military Cross for his outstanding organisational ability and leadership during the evacuation of Gallipoli.
 After the evacuation, he returned to Egypt where the AIF spent several months before sailing for France in March.

-Norman took part in the costly Battle for Pozieres, where he was again recommended for a Military Cross for not only doing his own work, but acting for the Brigade Major as well.
+Norman took part in the costly Battle of Pozieres, where he was again recommended for a Military Cross for not only doing his own work, but acting for the brigade major as well.
 He was mentioned in despatches for his efforts.
 He was again recommended for a Military Cross in September.
-In November, Norman was transferred back to 5 Infantry Brigade Headquarters as Brigade Major.
+In November, Norman was transferred back to 5 Infantry Brigade Headquarters as brigade major.
 He returned to 6 Brigade in this capacity on 21 January 1917.

 Norman was accidentally wounded in the hand on 11 April and was evacuated to England for treatment.
 On 5 June, the day before he was to sail back to France, he was awarded the Military Cross.